PJWalker/daggerheart/content/Character Options/Classes/Sorcerer/Elemental Origin.md

 # Specialization Feature

 ***Natural Evasion:*** You can call forth your element to protect you from harm.
 When an attack roll against you succeeds, you can mark a Stress and describe how you use your element to defend you.
-When you do, roll a d6 and add its result to your Evasion against the attack.
+When you do, roll  `dice:1d6` and add its result to your Evasion against the attack.

 # Mastery Feature